TFHRCFASTNDElab/CHARISMA/ground-penetrating-radar/Case_study.md

 #### Step 3.
 Dewow

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Dewow is used to mitigate the effects of low-frequency variations, or "wows," in the GPR signal.
 The terminology is derived from the nature of the low-frequency variations or oscillations that it aims to mitigate—resembling a slow, undulating motion, akin to the exclamation "wow."
 Wows can result from various factors, such as uneven ground surfaces or fluctuations in the system.
 Dewow processing involves filtering or removing these low-frequency components from the GPR signal to enhance the clarity and resolution of subsurface features.
 This technique helps improve the overall quality of GPR data by reducing unwanted variations.
-Here we used trinomial dewow[12] to correct the baseline of each A-scan.
+Here we used trinomial dewow(Nesbitt et al. 2022) to correct the baseline of each A-scan.

 <p align="center">
   <img src="https://github.com/TFHRCFASTNDElab/CHARISMA/assets/154364860/b4795435-f0d5-424a-b121-d7a201f7b7df" alt="image">